A formula for the Euler class of foliations: Introduction

-In \cite{Thurston1986ANF}, Thurston showed that the Euler class of a taut foliation is related to the topological complexity of the surfaces sitting inside $M$:
+In \cite{Thurston1986ANF}, Thurston showed that the relative Euler class of a taut foliation is related to the topological complexity of the surfaces sitting inside $M$:

 \bt[Thurston's Inequality] Let $\mc F$ be a taut foliation of a compact oriented $3$-manifold $M$, with $\mc F$ transverse to $\partial M$.
-Let $S\subset M$ be a properly embedded oriented surface such that each component of $\partial S$ is either a leaf of or transverse to $\mc F\cap \partial M$.
+Let $S\subset M$ be a properly embedded oriented surface without sphere or disk components.
 Then the following inequality holds: